WardBrian/tinystan/docs/languages/julia.md

 Sample from the Laplace approximation of the posterior centered at the provided mode.
 The mode can be either a JSON string or an array of floats, often obtained from the [`optimize`](julia.md#TinyStan.optimize) function.

-Returns a tuple of the parameter names and the draws.
+Returns StanOutput object with the draws, parameter names.
+If `save_hessian` is true, the Hessian matrix is also returned.

-<a target='_blank' href='https://github.com/WardBrian/TinyStan/blob/main/clients/julia/src/model.jl#L507-L516' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/WardBrian/TinyStan/blob/main/clients/julia/src/model.jl#L517-L527' class='documenter-source'>source</a><br>

 <a id='Compilation-utilities'></a>